infoatgodreams/GoDreams-Repository/Volume 2/Current Reality/India CCIs/Beyond 18 Leaving Child Care Institutions Supporting Youth Leaving Care A Study of Aftercare Practices.md

 # BRIEF:

-- Scope &amp; Description: The Current Aftercare Practices (CAP) report is about the status of Aftercare youth, or Care Leavers (CLs) in 5 Indian states (Gujarat, Maharashtra, Delhi, Karnataka and Rajasthan), as they transition from CCIs to adulthood in the wider community.
+- Scope & Description: The Current Aftercare Practices (CAP) report is about the status of Aftercare youth, or Care Leavers (CLs) in 5 Indian states (Gujarat, Maharashtra, Delhi, Karnataka and Rajasthan), as they transition from CCIs to adulthood in the wider community.
 It also looks at the promising practices that have been developed over time through Non-Governmental Organisations (NGOs) interventions.
-- The study uses a framework called the &quot;Sphere of Aftercare&quot;, prescribing eight essential and interdependent domains that can be used as pathways to support Care Leavers
+- The study uses a framework called the Sphere of Aftercare, prescribing eight essential and interdependent domains that can be used as pathways to support Care Leavers
 - Link: [Supporting Youth Leaving Care](https://drive.google.com/file/d/14YNPFQql03KU2nciEVCpKPNvHT9x3PHt/view?usp=sharing)
 - Original Link: NA
 - Date: August 2019